The Rediscovery Hypothesis: Language Models Need to Meet Linguistics: An Information-Theoretic Framework

 \subsubsection{Removal Techniques}

-We consider two ways of removing linguistic information from the embeddings: Iterative Nullspace Projection (INLP) and Gradient Reversal Layer (GRL).
+We consider two ways of removing linguistic information from the embeddings: Gradient Reversal Layer (GRL) and Iterative Nullspace Projection (INLP).

-\paragraph{GRL \shortcite{ganin2015unsupervised}} is a method of adversarial training that, in our case, can be used to remove a linguistic information $T$ from word embeddings $\boldsymbol\xi$.
+\paragraph{GRL \shortcite{ganin2015unsupervised}} is a method of adversarial training that, in our case, can be used to remove linguistic information $T$ from word embeddings $\boldsymbol\xi$.
 For this, the pretraining model is formulated as $\widehat{W}=\omega(\boldsymbol\xi)$, and an auxiliary model is $\widehat{T}=\tau(\boldsymbol\xi)$.
 The training procedure optimizes

 where $\ell(\cdot,\cdot)$ is the loss function, and $\gamma_\lambda$ is a layer inserted between $\boldsymbol\xi$ and $\tau$ which acts as the identity during the forward pass, while it scales the gradients passed through it by $-\lambda$ during backpropagation.
 In theory, the resulting embeddings $\tilde{\mathbf{x}}$ are maximally informative for the pretraining task while at the same time minimally informative for the auxiliary task.
-However, in practice, GRL not always succeeds to fully remove the auxiliary information from the embeddings as was shown by \shortciteA{DBLP:conf/emnlp/ElazarG18} (and confirmed by our experiments in \ref{app:grl_finetune}).
+However, in practice, GRL not always succeeds to fully remove the auxiliary information from the embeddings as was shown by \shortciteA{elazar2018adversarial} (and confirmed by our experiments in Appendix \ref{app:grl_finetune}).

 \paragraph{INLP \shortcite{ravfogel-etal-2020-null}} is a method of post-hoc removal of some property $T$ from the pretrained embeddings ${\mathbf{x}}$.
 INLP neutralizes the ability to linearly predict $T$ from $\mathbf{x}$ (here $T$ is a single tag, and $\mathbf{x}$ is a single vector).
 It does so by training a sequence of auxiliary models $\tau_1,\ldots,\tau_k$ that predict $T$ from $\mathbf{x}$, interpreting each one as conveying information on unique directions in the latent space that correspond to $T$, and iteratively removing each of these directions.
 In the $i^\text{th}$ iteration, $\tau_i$ is a \textit{linear} model\footnote{\shortciteA{ravfogel-etal-2020-null} use the Linear SVM \shortcite{cortes1995support}, and we follow their setup.} parameterized by a matrix $\mathbf{U}_i$ and trained to predict $T$ from $\mathbf{x}$.
 When the embeddings are projected onto $\mathrm{null}(\textbf{U}_{i})$ by a projection matrix $\mathbf{P}_{\mathrm{null}(\mathbf{U}_{i})}$, we have